ETA444/datacamp-learning/notes/Data Scientist Professional with Python/Hypothesis Testing in Python.md

 You can also use `scipy.stats.norm.cdf()` to calculate the CDF for non-standard normal distributions by specifying the `loc` (mean) and `scale` (standard deviation) parameters to customize the distribution.

 ---
-Certainly, here's the updated information with the "alternative" parameter included:

 ## `pingouin.ttest()`

 In Python, the `pingouin.ttest()` function is part of the Pingouin library, which is used for statistical analysis.
 Specifically, `pingouin.ttest()` is used for conducting independent two-sample t-tests to compare the means of two groups or conditions.
 This test is also known as the Student's t-test.